tmduong2000/python-tutorial/docs/t001_dive_into_python_object.md

 print hex(id(instance_bar)    # output: 0x10049afd0
 ```

 We see that both instance of Foo or Bar have allocated the memory at some locations.
-The only difference between old-style and new-style is that Python interpreter see an new instance of class object as instonce while as object in new-style.
+The only difference between old-style and new-style is that Python interpreter see **an new instance** of old-style as **instance** while as **object** in new-style.

 <hr>
-Please leave your comments to improve this blog.
-Thanks you very much!
+Thanks you for viewing this article.
+Please don’t be hesitate to contact [tmduong2000@yahoo.com](mailto:tmduong2000@yahoo.com) to discuss anything regarding Python object.
 <hr>